samuelcanon/Peak-Demand-vs-Baseline-Spain/README.md

 ---

 ## Methodology
+- **Model:** linear regression as the primary model — an interpretable baseline, tested afterward against a gradient-boosting model to check whether added complexity was worth it.
 - **Split:** Chronological (train on earlier years), test on the held-out most recent year (2024).
 Never shuffled, since a forecast has to be evaluated the way it's actually used: predicting forward in time.
 - **Leakage control:** Every input is knowable on the day it's used, same-day peak is excluded, and checked explicitly via correlation (max 0.4 no red flags).
+- **Validation:** no hyperparameter tuning, so no separate validation set — a straight two-way split.
+The gradient-boosting comparison was left deliberately untuned, so its result is a fair test, not a forced win.
 - **Metrics:** MAE (average miss in MW, easy to explain to non-technical stakeholder) as the headline.
 RMSE as a secondary check for large misses.

 ---